tferrari92/automate-all-the-things-insane/README.md

 - We'll implement ArgoCD Sync Waves
 - We'll start using Sealed Secrets to safely upload secrets to git
 - We'll instrument the backend service code with OpenTelemetry
-- We'll implement traces collection and visualization Jaeger
+- We'll implement traces collection and visualization with Jaeger
 - We'll remove the use of canary deployments in dev environment